 - An opportunity to develop novel ideas in the field of data-driven health with like-minded researchers from a range of disciplines.

-- An opportunity to pitch your progress to a panel made up of investors, entrepreneurs and scientists.
+Attendees will benefit from panel discussions with peers who have transitioned from research to entrepreneurship, and an opportunity to pitch to a panel made up of investors, entrepreneurs and scientists.

 - Finding your edge